Josephine Baker: Early life

 Her mother married Arthur Martin, "a kind but perpetually unemployed man", with whom she had a son and two more daughters.
 She worked in a laundry; her mother placed her there due to her family being impoverished; she worked there in order to increase the income of her family and, at eight years old, Josephine began working as a live-in domestic for white families in St. Louis.
 One woman abused her, burning Josephine's hands when the young girl put too much soap in the laundry.

 In 1917, when she was 11, a terrified Josephine McDonald witnessed racial violence in East St. Louis.
 In a speech years later, she recalled what she had seen:I can still see myself standing on the west bank of the Mississippi looking over into East St. Louis and watching the glow of the burning of Negro homes lighting the sky.
 We children stood huddled together in bewilderment ... frightened to death with the screams of the Negro families running across this bridge with nothing but what they had on their backs as their worldly belongings...
 So with this vision I ran and ran and ran...

 By age 12, she had dropped out of school.
 At 13, she worked as a waitress at the Old Chauffeur's Club at 3133 Pine Street.
 She also lived as a street child in the slums of St. Louis, sleeping in cardboard shelters, scavenging for food in garbage cans, making a living with street-corner dancing.
 It was at the Old Chauffeur's Club that Josephine met Willie Wells, whom she married at age 13, but the marriage lasted less than a year.
 Following her divorce from Wells, she found work with a street performance group called the Jones Family Band.

-In her teens, she struggled to have a healthy relationship with her mother, who opposed her becoming an entertainer and scolded her for not tending to her second husband, William Howard Baker, whom she had married in 1921, at age 15.
+In her teens, she struggled to have a healthy relationship with her mother, who opposed her becoming an entertainer and scolded her for not tending to her second husband, William Howard (Billy) Baker, whom she had married in 1921, at age 15.
 She soon left him when her vaudeville troupe was booked into a New York City venue.
 They divorced in 1925, during a period when her career success was beginning.
 Still, she continued to use his last name professionally for the rest of her life.
 Though Baker was often on the road, returning with gifts and money for her mother and younger half-sister, larger career opportunities drew her farther afield, to France.